 Acoustic energy can be defined as the disturbance of energy which passes through matter in the form of a wave.
-In other words, it is the energy concerning the mechanical vibrations from its components is called Acoustic Energy.
-Any acoustic event has following stages.
+In other words, it is the energy concerning the mechanical vibrations from its components is called acoustic energy.
+Any acoustic event has the following stages.

-The process in which some other form of energy is converted into sonic energy producing a sound wave is called transduction process.
-Sound waves carries energy throughout the propagating medium.
-Acoustic wave equation is the fundamental equation that describes sound wave propagation.
-Wave propagation is the key process in any of the acoustic event.
-Sound propagates in liquids as pressure wave and in solids as a longitudinal or transverse waves.
+The process in which some other form of energy is converted into sonic energy producing a sound wave is called the transduction process.
+Sound waves carry energy throughout the propagating medium.
+The acoustic wave equation is the fundamental equation that describes sound wave propagation.
+Wave propagation is the key process in any acoustic event.
+Sound propagates in liquids as a pressure wave and in solids as longitudinal or transverse waves.

-Environmental Acoustics is concerned with vibration and noise caused by road ways.
-Railways, aircraft and general activities that are related to environment.
-The main goal of these is to reduce vibration and noise that affects environment.
+Environmental acoustics is concerned with vibration and noise caused by roadways.
+Railways, aircraft and general activities that are related to the environment.
+The main goal of these is to reduce vibration and noise that affects the environment.

 Musical acoustics is concerned with the study of physics of music i.e., how sounds are used to make music.
-Areas of study includes human voice, musical instruments and music therapy.
+Areas of study include human voice, musical instruments, and music therapy.

-Ultra sounds are the sounds with a frequency greater than human audible limit.
-However there is no difference in physical properties when compared to normal sound.
+Ultrasounds are the sounds with a frequency greater than the human audible limit.
+However, there is no difference in physical properties when compared to normal sound.
 Ultrasound is used in many fields.
 Ultrasonic devices are used in measuring distances and in detecting objects.
 Ultrasound imaging is used in physics.

-Infrasounds are the sounds with a frequency less than 20 Hz.
-The study of such sounds is called infra sonics.
-Applications include detection of petrol formation under the earth and possibility of earthquakes.
+Infrasounds are the sounds with a frequency of less than 20 Hz.
+The study of such sounds is called infrasonics.
+Applications include detection of petrol formation under the earth and the possibility of earthquakes.